Maintenance

 The Different Types of Preventive Maintenance

-As mentioned above, preventive or preventative maintenance describes recurring maintenance tasks that aim to keep your most important equipment operational at all times and prevent unexpected downtime and repairs.
-These tasks can be grouped into three different categories:
+As noted above, preventive or preventative maintenance covers the recurring tasks that keep your most important equipment running and head off unexpected downtime and repairs.
+Those tasks fall into three categories.

 Mandatory and Non-Mandatory Preventive Maintenance Tasks